How Do Eating Disorders Develop?

 Health Problems From Eating Disorders

 Eating disorders may be spurred by a number of factors, such as pressure to lose weight or a desire to be in control.
 Those with eating disorders are more likely to present signs of other psychiatric disorders, including anxiety and depression.
-Substance abuse rates are higher among people with eating disorders; drugs may even be used to aid in extreme weight loss efforts.
-Learn about Diet Pills and their impact on people with an eating disorder.
+Substance abuse rates are higher among people with eating disorders; diet pills may even be used to aid in extreme weight loss efforts.

 Tragically, eating disorders have the highest mortality rate of any psychiatric disorder.
 Without proper nutrition, people with an eating disorder face bodily deterioration and damage to major organs.